example42/psick/README.md

     bin/setup.sh auto

-The setup script installs Fabric, which can be used for several tasks related to control-repo workflow management.
-To show the available tasks:

-    fab -l

 ## Documentation

 The control-repo is full of more or less hidden stuff, which ease a lot Puppet code development, testing and deployment.